-Due to the spread of COVID-19, the global economy is expected to see the largest negative growth since the 2008 global financial crisis.
-If the situation goes on for an even longer period of time, the number of vehicles sold by automobile manufacturers will decline severely due to the global economic downturn and other factors, and it will become difficult to secure raw materials and parts.
+However, if the COVID-19 pandemic intensifies, it will become difficult to secure raw materials and parts, production may be disturbed and the number of vehicles sold by automobile manufacturers will decline severely due to the global economic downturn and other factors.
 If this occurs, it may adversely affect the Group's operating results and financial condition.